DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 Overall, you've done a fantastic job completing this step.
 The code is clean and demonstrates a strong understanding of CSS properties and how to apply them.

 ---

+#### QUIZ - Focus and Box-Sizing

+### Course Step Number: 356
+### Date Researched: 2025-07-31

+### Key Learnings:

+* **Interactive Styling with `:focus`:** The `:focus` pseudo-class is essential for creating an intuitive and accessible user interface, particularly for form inputs, buttons, and links.
+* **The Box Model and `box-sizing`:** The `box-sizing: border-box;` property is a fundamental part of modern CSS.
+It simplifies element sizing by including padding and borders within the specified `width` and `height`, preventing unwanted layout shifts and making responsive design much easier.
+This property effectively addresses the classic box model problem where padding and borders would add to the total dimensions of an element.

+---